Zettlr/zettlr-docs/docs/en/getting-started/installing-latex.md

 ## Linux

 Linux distributions commonly have several LaTeX packages available to install directly from your software manager.
+If you're running the Flatpak version, you must install the Flatpak TeX Live extension, rather than a TeX distribution from your system software manager.
 There are also minimal and full packages.
 We list options for common distributions below.

 !!! note